 Todd A. Smitherman, Ph.D., Auburn University, 2006.
-Behavioral medicine and health psychology, psychological factors in migraine and chronic pain, insomnia, obesity, anxiety disorders.
+Behavioral medicine and health psychology, psychological factors and comorbidities in migraine and chronic pain, insomnia, and obesity.
 (Director of Clinical Training)

 Kelly G. Wilson, Ph.D., University of Nevada, 1998.
 Acceptance and Commitment Therapy, the role of verbal processes in emotion and cognition, contextual-behavioral analyses of existential issues, treatment development and dissemination, integration of basic and applied research, and philosophy of science.